 In most published work in FE-based micromechanics the phase arrangements are discretized by an often high number of "standard" continuum elements, the mesh being designed in such a way that element boundaries (and, where appropriate, special interface elements) are positioned at all interfaces between constituents.
 Such "classical meshing approaches" typically use unstructured meshes and have the advantage that in principle any microgeometry can be discretized at the required level of accuracy, making them the most flexible way of using the FEM in continuum micromechanics.
 The resulting meshes are suitable for analysis with many readily available FE packages.
-However, the actual modeling of complex phase configurations in many cases requires sophisticated and/or specialized preprocessors for generating the mesh, a task that may be work intensive and has been found to be difficult to automatize60, especially in the case of periodic phase arrangements.
-In addition, the resulting stiffness matrices may show unfavorable conditioning due to suboptimal element shapes.
-Classical meshing approaches are capable of highly resolving the microfields at local "hot spots" (e.g., between closely neighboring reinforcements), but the resulting mesh refinements can lead to very large models, indeed.
-Nevertheless, its built-in capabilities for providing mesh refinement where it is needed and for using standard mesh refinement procedures are major strengths of this discretization strategy.
+However, the actual modeling of complex phase configurations in many cases requires sophisticated and/or specialized

-59Constitutive models for constituents used in FEM-based micromechanics have included a wide range of elastoplastic, viscoelastoplastic and continuum damage mechanics descriptions as well as crystal plasticity models, see, e.g., McHugh et al. (1993), and nonlocal models, see, e.g., Bassani et al. (2001).
+59Constitutive models for constituents used in FEM-based micromechanics have included a wide range of elastoplastic, viscoelastic, viscoelastoplastic and continuum damage mechanics descriptions as well as crystal plasticity models, see, e.g., McHugh et al. (1993), and nonlocal models, see, e.g., Bassani et al. (2001).
 In addition, the FEM has supported a range of modeling options for interfaces between phases.